altocodenl/tagaway/readme.md

       - If `State.open` is not set, it will trigger a `change` event on `Data.pivs` to the pivs returned by the query.
 If we entered this conditional, the responder won't do anything else.
       - If we're here, `State.open` is set.
 We check whether the piv previously opened is still on the list of pivs returned by the query.
 If it is no longer in the query, it invokes `rem State.open` and `change Data.pivs`.
 It will also invoke `exit fullscreen`.
 If we entered this conditional, the responder won't do anything else.
       - If we're here, `State.open` is set and the piv previously opened is still contained in the current query.
 It will `set State.open` and fire a `change` event on `Data.pivs`.
-   5. `click piv id k ev`: depends on `State.lastClick` and `State.selected`.
+   5. `click piv piv k ev`: depends on `State.lastClick` and `State.selected`.
 If it registers a double click on a piv, it removes `State.selected.PIVID` and sets `State.open`.
 Otherwise, it will change the selection status of the piv itself; if `shift` is pressed (judging by reading the `shiftKey` of `ev` and the previous click was done on a piv still displayed, it will perform multiple selection.
+The `piv` argument is an object containing only the `id`, `date` and `dateup` fields, since the rest of them are not relevant for the purposes of the responder.
    6. `key down|up`: if `keyCode` is 13 and `#newTag` is focused, invoke `tag pics`; if `keyCode` is 13 and `#uploadTag` is focused, invoke `upload tag`; if the path is `down` and keycode is either 46 (delete) or 8 (backspace) and there are selected pivs, it invokes `delete pivs`.
    7. `toggle tag`: if tag is in `State.query.tags`, it removes it; otherwise, it adds it - the one exception is if a second truthy argument (`addOnly`) is passed, which then will only ensure that the provided tag is added, but not removed.
 If the tag removed is `'untagged'` and `State.query.recentlyTagged` is defined, we remove `State.query.recentlyTagged`.
 If the tag is added and it is an user tag, we invoke `rem State.filter`.
 If the tag removed is a year tag, all month tags will also be removed.
 If the tag added is a month tag, all other month tags will be removed.
 If the tag added is `'untagged'`, we remove all user tags.
    8. `select all`: places in `State.selected` all the pivs currently loaded; if the number of selected pivs is larger than 2k, it invokes `snackbar`; finally invokes `query pivs {selectAll: true}`.